thinkb4/a-walk-in-graphql/lessons/day_06/day_06.md

 Now that we know the syntax, the rules and the cost ... gimme the benefits dude!!!!

 **You may say:**
-– hey!
-I could use `extend` instead of dealing with `interface` complexity – well, sort of, if you don't want the implementation contract of the interface, but maybe you didn't want an `interface` at all from the beginning.
+— hey!
+I could use `extend` instead of dealing with `interface` complexity
+— well, sort of, if you don't want the implementation contract of the interface, but maybe you didn't want an `interface` at all from the beginning.

-– hey!
-I may extend the Operation Type Definitions in order to organize it more clearly on my file adding the queries, mutations and subscriptions close the related Object Types they're dealing with!
+— hey!
+I may extend the Operation Type Definitions in order to organize it more clearly on my file adding the queries, mutations and subscriptions close to the related Object Types they're dealing with!
-– Now we're on the good track!!!
+— Now we're on the good track!!!

 Let's go back to our previous example: